Monomialization of singular metrics on real surfaces: Introduction and statement of a simpler version of the result

-An important example, for applications, of such a situation is when the $2$-symmetric tensor is the ambient metric itself, providing on the analytic set $S$, for which the distance is taken in $M$. \\ Let us say a bit more about the inner metric stakes.
-The problem is understanding how the inner Riemannian (Hermitian) structure on the regular part of the singular sub-variety accumulates at the singular part.
-An accepted scheme, which hopefully will help to provide a local description of the inner metric nearby the singular locus, is to parameterize the (embedded) singular sub-variety by a regular manifold by means of a (bi-rational like) regular surjective mapping (the resolution mapping of a desingularization of the singular sub-variety).
-Then we pull back the inner metric onto the resolved manifold which becomes a regular semi-Riemannian metric, and control what happens on the preimage of the singular locus of the original sub-variety (the exceptional locus of the resolution) since the loss of positive-definiteness can only occur there.
+Our primary motivation is two fold: locally describe, as simply as can be (i) real analytic $2$-symmetric tensors over a real analytic Riemannian manifold which may degenerate somewhere, (ii) the restriction of real analytic $2$-symmetric tensors over a real analytic Riemannian (or Hermitian) ambient manifold $M$ to (the regular part of) a given real (or complex) analytic singular sub-variety $S$. \\ The model example to have in mind is the \em inner metric \em on $S$, that is the restriction of the ambient metric to the regular part of the analytic subset $S$.
+The problem at hands in this model example is understanding how the inner Riemannian structure on the regular part of the singular sub-variety accumulates at the singular part.
+An accepted scheme to treat this problem, which hopefully will yield a local description of the inner metric nearby the singular locus, is to re-parameterize the (embedded) singular sub-variety as a regular manifold by a (bi-rational like) regular surjective mapping (the resolution mapping of an embedded desingularization of the singular sub-variety).
+The pull back of the inner metric onto the resolved manifold then becomes a regular semi-Riemannian metric, losing positive-definiteness along the pre-image of the singular locus of the original sub-variety (the exceptional locus of the resolution).
 Further \em carefully chosen \em blowings-up should yield a better description of the iterated pull-back of the metric.
-The meaning of \em carefully chosen \em centers of blowings-up is yet to be systematically developed in regard of the control that can be guaranteed after pull-back.
+The meaning of \em carefully chosen \em is yet to be systematically developed in regard of the control that can be guaranteed after pull-back.

-Hsiang and Pati were the first to provide a local description of inner metric of normal complex surface singularity germs \cite[Sections II \& III]{HP} along the proposed scheme.
-Later Pardon and Stern presented a more conceptual point of view of this result \cite[Section 3]{PaSt}.
-Grieser had also found a real analytic version counterpart of this result, though it is unpublished \cite{Gri1}.

-Almost fifteen years after Hsiang \& Pati, Youssin announced that such a local description exists on some resolved manifold of any given complex algebraic singularity \cite{Yo}.
-The short version can be formulated as follows:
+Hsiang \& Pati were first to provide a local description of inner metric of normal complex surface singularity germs \cite[Sections II \& III]{HP} along the proposed scheme.
+Later Pardon \& Stern conceptualized this point of view \cite[Section 3]{PaSt}.
+Grieser also found a real analytic version (unpublished) of Hsiang \& Pati's result \cite{Gri1}.
+Almost fifteen years after Hsiang \& Pati, Youssin announced the existence of such a local description on some resolved manifold of any given complex algebraic singularity \cite{Yo}.
+The short version can be stated as follows: